+- 1. Completion of required coursework

+- Register for at least 1 credit at semester of graduation

-- 1. Completion of required coursework - 2.
-Submission of Application for Graduation - A. If you submitted an application for graduation for your master's degree and are also completing a graduate certificate, please also submit the Graduate Certificate Completion form. - 2.
-Verification of coursework completion - 3.
-Graduation - A processing and archiving fee will be charged to your student account.
+- Submission of Application for Graduation

+- 4. If you submitted an application for graduation for your master's degree and are also completing a graduate certificate, please also submit the Graduation Application for an Additional Graduate Certificate form.

+- 5. Verification of coursework completion

+- 6. Graduation